joelhelbling/ignorance/README.md

 guarantee_ignorance! 'mydir/'
 ```

-You can also use Ignorance directly (with out including the module).
+You can also use Ignorance directly (without including the module).
 Shorter method names are provided for that purpose:

 ```ruby